iambhushan6/fp_assignment/README.md

 # Fampay-Backend-Assignment

 ## Introduction:
-This backend assignment is made in django-rest-framework on postgresql database with periodinc tasks running on celery beat and redis. \
+This backend assignment is made in django-rest-framework on postgresql database with periodic tasks running on celery beat and redis. \
-I have setup a celery beact with redis running every 10 minutes for asynchronous task scheduling, with docker compose.
+I have setup a celery beat running every 10 minutes for asynchronous task scheduling, with docker compose.

 ## API Documentation
 1) Listing api of youtube fetched data works on get request giving paginated reponse \